© Photowitch | Dreamstime.com

 Time to get proactive.
 Here are ways to reduce triglycerides.

 What Are Triglycerides?

 Triglycerides exist in your blood.
 They are a type of fat that’s actually needed for good health.
-They’re important because they provide the body with energy.
-But when triglyceride levels become too high, the body begins to store them as fat, and the risk of heart disease increases.
+Triglycerides are important because they provide the body with energy.
+But cholesterol tests will indicate high triglycerides when the body begins to store them as fat. this leads to an increased risk of heart disease.

-Here are the reference ranges (units of measurement are in milligrams per deciliter (mg/dL) to remember:
+Here are the triglyceride ranges (units of measurement are in milligrams per deciliter (mg/dL) to remember:

 - Normal is less than 150.